Pylons/deform/docs/index.rst

-:mod:`deform` depends only on Peppercorn, Colander, Chameleon and an internationalization library named translationstring, so it may be used in most web frameworks (or antiframeworks) as a result.
+:mod:`deform` depends only on Peppercorn, Colander, Chameleon and an internationalization library named translationstring, so it may be used in most web frameworks (or anti-frameworks) as a result.

 Alternate templating languages may be used, as long as all templates are translated from the native Chameleon templates to your templating